NLarsen15/OTSO/README.md

 In order for OTSO to be installed and operate correctly, one must have a fortran compiler and python installed.
 OTSO has been designed to work alongside the Anaconda python software as this makes OTSO much easier to use.

+Installation instructions for OTSO outside of the anaconda environment will be provided in an update in the near future.

 ## Windows OS

 The easiest way to install OTSO on windows is outlined below.